-You also need to use the sunscreen in winters, in rainy days, snowy areas and even in the swimming pool – because then you are not only exposed to the UV light from the atmosphere, you also get the UV light reflected back from the snow, or the swimming pool.
+You also need to use sunscreen in winters, on rainy days, in snowy areas, and even in the swimming pool – because then you are not only exposed to the UV light from the atmosphere, you also get the UV light reflected back from the snow, or the swimming pool.

 Can Sunscreen Cause Pimples?

-No, sunscreens do not cause pimples and even people having pimples must apply a sunscreen regularly.
+No, sunscreens do not cause pimples, and even people having pimples must apply sunscreen regularly.